 keto frosted animal cookies

-I hope you enjoy these keto frosted animal cookies!
+These nostalgic, crunchy, perfectly sweet little cookies are so much fun to make and share.
 Share a photo on Instagram and leave a rating if you give this recipe a try.
-If you have any questions, feel free to leave a comment below 🙂
+If you have any questions, feel free to leave a comment below ๐Ÿ™‚

 Sarah